dakom/wasm-app-boilerplate/README.md

 # HTML rendering of ui state

-The DOM is re-rendered every frame-tick if there's a fresh ui state.
+The DOM is re-rendered via lit-html every frame-tick if there's a fresh ui state.

 `get_ui_state()` can be queried from anywhere, and `events` can be sent from anywhere.
 They have no inherent relationship to the dom hierarchy.